-The Group has engaged an independent valuer to perform valuations to determine the realisable value of properties developed for sale and properties held for sale and recoverable amounts of the prepaid leasehold land and certain buildings and improvements classified within property, plant and equipment as at the financial year end, to determine whether any write-down or impairment was required as at 31 December 2019.
+The Group has engaged an independent valuer to perform valuations to determine the realisable values of properties developed for sale and properties held for sale and the recoverable amounts of the prepaid leasehold land and certain buildings and improvements classified within property, plant and equipment, to determine whether any write-down or impairment was required during the year and as at the year end.

-The realisable value and recoverable amounts were determined using an average of the direct comparison method and income method.
+The realisable values and recoverable amounts were determined using an average of the direct comparison method and income method.
 The judgement and estimates involved the comparison of recently transacted sales of similar properties and estimating net operating income from rental discounted by an appropriate capitalisation rate.
-Based on the valuations, the management concluded that no write-down or impairment was required as at 31 December 2019.
+Based on the valuations, the management concluded that the total write-down of \$4.288 million was required for properties developed for sale (Note 8) and total write-down of \$0.604 million was required for properties held for sale (Note 8) for the financial year ended 31 December 2020.